When you are at the golf course or hanging out with your golf buddies you may hear them talk about a Heavenwood.

 Where Can You Buy Callaway Heavenwood Clubs?

-The original heavenwoods can be difficult to find in golf stores since production was halted.
+The original heavenwoods (click to see on eBay) can be difficult to find in golf stores since production was halted.
 Good sites to use for used cheaper ones are ebay.
 Check out the link below for examples.
 More recent models are easier to find.